Artist

 How much does Dire Straits make in a year?

-Dire Straits is modeled at $1.1M-$3.9M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Dire Straits is estimated at $1.1M-$3.9M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Dire Straits still make money?